-1.5.10.1 Members of any ITTF decision-making body and ITTF Honorary Members shall avoid any situation that could lead to a conflict of interest or perceived conflict of interest.
-Any actual, perceived or potential conflict of interest must be declared, and action taken by the individual to remove him/herself from the situation where a conflict may arise.
+1.5.10.1 The ITTF, all its members (Member Associations), affiliated organisations (Continental Federations and other groups of associations) as well as all the aforesaid parties' officials, decision-making bodies, honorary members, officers, employees, services providers, delegated third parties and their employees, players, players' entourages and such other persons involved in the aforesaid parties' operations Members of any ITTF decision-making body and ITTF tenorary Members shall avoid any situation that could lead to a conflict of interest (as defined in the ITTF Code of Ethics) or perceived conflict of interest.
+Any actual, perceived or potential type of conflict of interest must be declared, and each action taken by the individual shall take action to remove him/herself from the situation where a conflict may arise.
 It is the personal responsibility of each person to avoid any case of conflict of interest.